cedric66/cks-exam-scenarios/system-hardening/seccomp-profile/step1/step.md

 # Step 1: Create a Seccomp Profile

 Create a seccomp profile that audit all activities from a container.
-Apply the profile to the worker node and save as `seccomp-audit.json` under the seccomp profile directory `/var/lib/kubelet/seccomp`
+Apply the profile to the controlplane node and save as `seccomp-audit.json` under the seccomp profile directory `/var/lib/kubelet/seccomp/profiles`

 Here is the seccomp profile.
 SSH to the respective node.